isabellajade/nosql-challenge/README.md

 # nosql-challenge
 ## Module 12 Challenge
 For this project I used PyMongo and Jupyter Notebook to evaluate the data of various establishments across the United Kingdom.
+You can view the code for Part 1 and Part 2 [here](https://github.com/isabellajade/nosql-challenge/blob/main/NoSQL_setup_starter.ipynb).
+To view the code for Part 3, click [here](https://github.com/isabellajade/nosql-challenge/blob/main/NoSQL_analysis_starter.ipynb).

 ## Part 1 | Set Up
 In order to set up for this project I imported the JSON file with the data used for this project to MongoDB from my terminal.
 I then used PyMongo, Pandas, Jupyter Notebook, and MongoDB Compass to help me with my analysis.